Colethia Williams lost a lot in 15 minutes.

 She was my little beggar, Williams said.
 She was always asking for candy, a dollar.

-Williams sister, Dione Hudson, stopped by the house about 10 p.m.
+Williams sister, Dione Hudson, stopped by the house around 10 p.m.
 Saturday.
 She said she was congratulating the kids on making good grades.

-Every time they do good in school, we always go out to dinner, Chuck E. Cheeses, the movies, Hudson said.
+Every time they do good in school, we always go out to dinner, Chuck E. Cheeses, the movies, said Hudson.

 The children attended Joseph B. Riley Elementary School.

-In Hudsons last conversation with Nykhiya, Jamarrian, and Daija, the children asked her if they could stay the night at her house.
+Hudsons last conversation with Nykhiya, Jamarrian, and Daija were the children asking her if they could stay the night at her house.